jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 In the Celestial Room of the San Diego Temple, something changed.
 I saw her differently—truly presented to me as a gift, a new angel in my life.

-A later temple visit and a long car ride confirmed that the Lord was still working miracles.
+A later temple visit and a car ride confirmed that the Lord was still working miracles.
 That night I literally shouted “hooray” through my sunroof.

 Lora and I have now shared 19 years of adventures.
 These years brought **Tiernan** to me and **Shay** to us.
-In 2027, Shay will graduate—marking **40 years of parenting minors**.
+In 2027, Shay will graduate—marking the conclusion of **40 years of parenting minors**.

-I shifted from tech into full-time teaching.
+I shifted from corporate tech into full-time teaching.
-I’ve now taught seven years—and was blessed to have Shay as a student for nearly two of them.
+I’ve now taught seven years—and have been blessed to have Shay as a student for nearly two of them.
+Plus, I have been fortuante to see the blessings of education in many of my students as they progress in their lives.

-The miracle of finding Lora, forming a new family, and watching life unfold has taught me this:
+The miracle of finding Lora, forming a new family, and watching my new life unfold has taught me this:

 **The Lord has been increasing my capacity to be a Living Witness.**